What is Achilles Tendonitis?

 - Address any Training Errors.
 This will involve examining your current and future training schedule and advising you on an appropriately modified training program.
 We may recommend alternate forms of exercise to maintain your cardiovascular fitness during this period.

 Is your Achilles pain stopping you from running like you use to?
 Are you worried you will soon have to give it up altogether?
-Research shows that physiotherapy is proven to be an effective way of treating Achilles pain.

 See an expert at Spine & Sports Physiotherapy now to get back on track to running at your best and free of pain or injury!!!